spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
-Here's a GraphQL query, and an example of how content federation will work in GraphCMS
+Here's a GraphQL query, and an example of how content federation works in GraphCMS

 content federation is a fancy term for bringing together data from various sources

-anyway I'm here to talk about Svelte and how that fits in here -->
+anyway I'm here to talk about Svelte and how it can use GraphQL -->

 ---